Liancourt Rocks: Demographics and economy

-In February 2017, there were two civilian residents, two government officials, six lighthouse managers, and 40 members of the coast guard living on the islets.
+As of March 2026, there are three office staff, two lighthouse managers, and twenty police personnel living on the islets.
 Since the South Korean coast guard was sent to the islets, civilian travel has been subject to South Korean government approval; they have stated that the reason for this is that the islet group is designated as a nature reserve.

 In March 1965, Choi Jong-duk moved from the nearby Ulleungdo to the islets to make a living from octopus fishing.
 He also helped install facilities from May 1968.
 In 1981, Choi Jong-duk changed his administrative address to the Liancourt Rocks, making himself the first person to officially live there.
 He died there in September 1987.
 His son-in-law, Cho Jun-ki, and his wife also resided there from 1985 until they moved out in 1992.
-Meanwhile, in 1991, Kim Sung-do and Kim Shin-yeol transferred to the islets as permanent residents, still continuing to live there.
-In October 2018, Kim Sung-do died, thus Kim Shin-yeol is the last civilian resident still living on the islands.
+Meanwhile, in 1991, Kim Sung-do and Kim Shin-yeol transferred to the islets as permanent residents.
+In October 2018, Kim Sung-do died, followed by Kim Shin-yeol in March 2026, meaning there are currently no resident civilians.

 The South Korean government gave its approval to allow 1,597 visitors to visit the islets in 2004.
 Since March 2005, more tourists have received approval to visit.
 The South Korean government lets up to 70 tourists land at any given time; one ferry provides rides to the islets every day.
 Tour companies charge around 350,000 Korean won per person (about US$310 As of 2019).